Everyday Systems : HabitCal [ log in ]

 Why not use a paper calendar?

 Go ahead.
 Paper works great.
 You can get all the primary habit building benefits of the habit traffic light that I described above just as well using a physical calendar and some colored markers.
 The primary advantage of the online HabitCal is that you get the motivational benefit of sharing your goals with others.
-It's also free, you can access it from anywhere, and eventually I'll add ways to compute summary compliance statistics (like Personal Olympics Medals).
+It's also free, you can access it from anywhere, and the summary views make it easy to get a sense of how you're doing over longer periods of time.
+You'd also have to buy a lot of paper calendars if you were tracking multiple habits.

 Why not just use the daily checkin on the bulletin board?